Project dates: 2021 - 2023

-This project examines the impact of copyright law in Australia’s screen industries, focusing on distribution and access to audiovisual material.
+This three-year, federally-funded project provides new insights about changes in copyright practice in Australia’s screen industries, focusing on distribution and access to audiovisual material.
+It considers how the high costs and complex logistics of screen production and distribution can be reconciled with the public goal of broad, affordable and sustained availability of audiovisual content that represents the full diversity of Australia’s people and cultures.
 It seeks to understand how copyright law and practice can better ensure that the wealth of humankind’s recorded creative output is available for people to enjoy, learn from, and reuse.
 It combines novel digital research methods with in-depth interviews to study the challenges of licensing and distribution in the screen industries, where copyright is at its most complex.
-It aims to provide rigorous evidence to inform the development of technology-neutral regulation for Australia’s copyright industries, improve copyright licensing markets, and unlock the value of under-distributed screen content.
+It aims to provide rigorous evidence to develop and inform law, public policy and industry norms that prioritise marginalised voices and diverse perspectives in the production, licensing, and distribution of screen content.

 Funding / Grants